 Chemical contaminants were assessed against Cefas Action Levels , UK guidelines to assess dredged material and its suitability for disposal to sea.
 The Radiological Assessment followed the conservative generic radiological assessment procedure developed by the International Atomic Energy Agency (IAEA).

 Cefas concluded that the material tested did not have unacceptable levels of chemicals or radiological materials and was suitable for disposal at sea.

 We consulted with the Environment Agency (EA) as the lead regulator for Hinkley, and we both agreed it was a robust assessment of the radiological impacts and agreed with Cefas’s conclusion.

-Why have you not tested for the three types of spectrometry (beta, gamma and alpha) as requested by Neil McEvoy AM?
+Why have you not tested for the three types of spectrometry (beta, gamma and alpha)?

 The choice of method depends on the reason for analysis.
 For example, three methods are used for routine annual monitoring for ‘Radioactivity In Food and the Environment (RIFE)’ reports, which considers the people's exposure to radiation and is carried out annually on a National basis.

 For dredging applications, an assessment is used (as the starting point) which only requires gamma spectrometry, and produces a very conservative estimate of dose.
 The other two methods would only be used if the dose limit was exceeded after undertaking the initial assessment.
 This was not necessary for the samples from the Hinkley dredge area as the dose limit was not exceeded.
 Further sampling would also be undertaken if the dose was exceeded and the assessment would be repeated to give a more accurate dose.